 If your claim for Accelerated Death Benefits has been denied, call us at (888) 510-2212.
 Our life insurance attorneys will help you overturn the denial of benefits on appeal.

-Our Accelerated Death Benefit Areas of Expertise
+Our Experience in Handling Denied Accelerated Death Benefit Claims

 To protect your rights and to ensure that your claim is handled fairly, consult with an attorney at Kadetskaya Law Firm.
 We have years of experience working with life insurance contracts and know when a claim has been wrongfully denied.
 Our accelerated death benefit lawyers have successfully handled cases involving: